Uzamat Akinbile Yussuf: Career

-Uzamat was a former aspirant Lagos State House of Assembly, Alimosho Constituency 1 2010-2011.
-She served as Supervisory Councillor, Agriculture, Rural and Social Development in Agbado/Oke-Odo between 2012-2014.
+Uzamat was a former aspirant Lagos State House of Assembly, Alimosho Constituency 1 2010–2011.
+She served as Supervisory Councillor, Agriculture, Rural and Social Development in Agbado/Oke-Odo between 2012 and 2014.
 She also served as the State Executive Council as Honourable Commissioner for Youth and Social Development, Lagos from 2015 – 17, and then Wealth Creation and Employment from 2018 – 19.
 In 2019, Uzamat was appointed the Honourable Commissioner for Home Affairs by Governor Sanwo-Olu until her redeployment to the Lagos State Ministry of Tourism (which was created to showcase the rich heritage, diverse lifestyle and entertainment to promote Lagos mega city as a destination of choice) in January 2020 where she's currently serving.

-Uzamata is a successful business woman owning a number of firms as a Managing Director including Musaroq Nig.
-Ltd, Beta Silver Crown Ltd, Musaroq Pharmaceuticals among others.She is also a philanthropist and has funded a number of community development services in her community.
+Uzamata is a successful business woman owning a number of firms as a managing director including Musaroq Nig.
+Ltd, Beta Silver Crown Ltd, Musaroq Pharmaceuticals among others.
+She is also a philanthropist and has funded a number of community development services in her community.